catlee/aosa-volume2/raw/mailman/mailman.rst

 that point that we flatten the tree back to a bytes representation.
-Along the way, we might pickle the message object tree for quick storage to, and reconstruction from, the file system.  *Pickles* are a Python technology for serializing any Python object, including all its subobjects, and it's perfectly suited to optimizing the handling of email message object trees.
+Along the way, we might pickle the message object tree for quick storage to, and reconstruction from, the file system.  *Pickles* are a Python technology for serializing **[Are readers going to understand what pickles are from this brief description? - Amy]** any Python object, including all its subobjects, and it's perfectly suited to optimizing the handling of email message object trees.